joshwalters/open-chess-font/README.md

 # Authors & License

-This work is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/) license.
-The chess pieces are attributed to [Colin M.L.
-Burnett](https://en.wikipedia.org/wiki/User:Cburnett).
-Modifications to the chess pieces and font generation are attributed to [Josh Walters](https://joshwalters.com).
+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
+The chess pieces are attributed to Colin M.L.
+Burnett (https://en.wikipedia.org/wiki/User:Cburnett).
+Modifications to the chess pieces and conversion to a font is attributed to Josh Walters (http://joshwalters.com).
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/3.0/.